 DBACE funding awarded: £10,000

-The initial phase of Bethany’s 12-month programme of tailored business support will be defined in the next coming weeks.
+The initial phase of Bethany’s 12-month programme of tailored business support will focus on developing trademarking and IP protection, and building a team to enable the company to grow and secure investment.

 A new visual arts tool designed to enable anyone with a physical disability, even the most severely paralysed person, to create art.
 Enayball can be attached to a wheelchair or used on a tabletop.
 The wheelchair application is at floor-level and paints a line as the user moves their chair.